FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Use as mobile energy storage.
+use as mobile energy storage.

 -

-Direct use in a PV system (integration via an AC-coupled grid is possible).
+direct use in a PV system (integration via an AC-coupled grid is possible).

-Installing firmware updates via external sources does not invalidate the warranty for systems in the FENECON commercial series.
+installing firmware updates via external sources does not invalidate the warranty for systems in the FENECON commercial series.
 However, functional compatibility is not confirmed in such a case. |

-2.3.
+8.3.
 Area of application — Electromagnetic compatibility (EMC)

 The low-voltage equipment is intended for use in the following areas of application: